By now, seasoned Guavaween-goers know the story behind Tampa's Halloween bash and its star, Mama Guava.

 A long time ago, the mythical Mama was born of pirate Jose Gaspar and a scrub palmetto, as strange as that sounds.
 Swathed in guava paste at birth, Mama Guava grew up in the convent of Our Lady of Perpetual Fruit and eventually fled to find fortunes and a mate.

 Each year, Mama Guava returns to her birthplace on Guavaween, the holiday created in her honor.
 Her mission is simple: take the "bore'' out of Ybor, which turns out to be more fun than work.

-Finding no virgins (surprise!), he went into a rage, attracting the attention of Mama Guava who yelled, "Hey, big boy - I've got your guavas.''
+Finding no virgins, he went into a rage, attracting the attention of Mama Guava who yelled, "Hey, Big Boy, I've got your guavas.''

 And the seed was planted.

 Leading the sisterly pack will be Kristi Bell, a second-year Guavette.
-She coordinates the girls' appearances and serves as chief Guavette.
-(They don't distinguish between Guavalina, Guavella and Guavetta.
-Guavette is fine for all of them.)
+She coordinates appearances and serves as chief Guavette.
+(They don't distinguish Guavalina, Guavella and Guavetta; Guavette works for everyone.)

 "It's a very long month for us, but it's rewarding,'' said Bell, who also works for a promotions and advertising firm.
 "You're part of something big in Tampa.''

 The Guavettes get paid by the hour and aren't as elusive as Mama Guava, whose identity is kept secret.
 With the exception of Bell, different Guavettes rotate from event to event, depending on their availability.
-Four of them, including Sarah Sheehan, will ride in the parade and hand out beads.
+Four will ride in the parade and hand out beads.

-Look for the women in pink dresses and large fruit arrangements on their heads.
-Some might mistaken them for the Chiquita banana lady, but Guavaween gurus recognize them as Mama Guava's own flesh and fruit.
+Look for the women in pink dresses with large fruit arrangements on their heads.
+Some might mistake them for Carmen Miranda, but Guavaween gurus recognize them as Mama Guava's own flesh and fruit.